gabferreira/small_mammals_AF/README.md

 # small_mammals_AF
-Scripts used to the article: From hot to cold spots: climate change will modify endemism centers of small mammals in a biodiversity hotspot
+Scripts and data used to the article: From hot to cold spots: climate change will modify endemism centers of small mammals in a biodiversity hotspot